 The marriage bed is to be kept pure or undefiled.
 In other words, the sexual intimacy shared between a husband and wife is to be reserved for that couple alone.
 God created the sexual union to be between a husband and a wife.
 Period.
 Only.
 No other use of sexuality is ever condoned in Scripture.
 To abuse or misuse God’s gift of sex is to defile the marriage bed.

 A marriage bed can be defiled in several ways:

 1. Fornication.
-When unmarried people engage in sexual intercourse, they are defiling God’s good gift of sex.
-Even if no marriage is involved, two people who have not vowed themselves to each other in a binding lifetime union have no right to exploit the culmination of such a vow.
-Sex was designed to be the final act of consecration when a couple pledges their lives to each other in a sacred covenant.
+When two unmarried people engage in sexual intercourse, they are defiling God’s good gift of sex.
+Those who have not vowed themselves to each other in a binding lifetime union have no right to exploit the culmination of such a vow.
+Sex was designed to be the final act of consecration when a couple pledge their lives to each other in a sacred covenant.
 All forms of sexuality outside a marriage union are bringing dishonor to the honorable institution of marriage (1 Corinthians 6:18).